ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 Once you have selected a specific cause - for example, IHD - you can then identify the sequelae within that cause.
 These are all of the items listed below IHD and HHD in the diagrams above.
 Sequelae are almost like the last level of the cause hierarchy, but are not modeled with the same complexity as causes.
+Sequelae are only used in GBD non-fatal estimates; deaths are attributed to a cause but not to a sequela within that cause.

 Sequelae detail a specific medical condition associated with a cause.
 For example, IHD has medical conditions like acute myocardial infarction